View all web browser and mobile devices available in our cloud-based test lab.

 These qualifications allow you to set standards for testing across the team and prioritize tests.
 This increases your chances of releasing on time.
 Most importantly, this enables you to get strong ROI on your test automation.

 Unit testing should take the top priority, followed by integration testing and functional testing.
-The types of test cases that should be automated have a lot of complex manual scenarios, especially those that require a lot of data or environment setup.
+The types of test cases for which automation testing without coding applies have a lot of complex manual scenarios, especially those that require a lot of data or environment setup.

 And we want to start automating the most valuable tests to least valuable tests.
 A simple scorecard can help you figure out where to start.

 Make a scorecard broken down features and test scenarios.
 For each one, you want to apply a set of criteria — your critical success factors — to judge these scenarios by.

 Related Reading: The 2021 State of Test Automation Report